Jane Bernigau: Camp work

 She was awarded the Kriegsverdienstkreuz II.
 Klasse ohne Schwerter medal in 1944 for her devotion to the Third Reich and her camp services, and she had tremendous power over her subordinate female guards as well as the women prisoners in the sub-camps.
 In her 2008 book, A Narrow Bridge to Life, Bella Gutterman wrote: "The commander of Gross-Rosen inspected the camps frequently and went on field trips to choose appropriate locations for new camps.
 SS Chief Supervisor Jane Bernigau did a stint in Gross-Rosen and sometimes accompanied the commander on visits that had been chosen for new camps.
 She also joined him in visits to camps and factories where the employment of prisoners had to be regularized."

 Evasion of justice

-In February 1945 Bernigau accompanied male SS leaders from Gross-Rosen to Reichenau where she fled from during May 1945 and never prosecuted for war crimes.
+In February 1945 Bernigau accompanied male SS leaders from Gross-Rosen to Reichenau, from where she fled during May 1945, and was never prosecuted for war crimes.

 After the war she lived in West Germany.
 According to the German historian Isabell Sprenger, Bernigau was several times interrogated by the authorities, for the last time in 1976.
 She died in Husum in March 1992 at the age of 83.